Disclaimer

 11. Do CTAs impose gates and lockups on investors?

-CTAs generally have liberal redemption policies, usually monthly or quarterly with no restrictions, if not better.
+CTAs generally have liberal redemption policies, usually monthly or quarterly, with no restrictions, if not better.
 Some CTAs offer daily liquidity.
 Unlike what took place in some other hedge fund strategies, CTAs generally did not impose either gates or lockups during the financial crisis of 2008 – 2009.
-With separately managed accounts, investors can terminate a trading manager’s power of attorney and liquidate positions themselves.
+With separately managed accounts, investors can terminate a trading manager’s power of attorney and liquidate positions.
 CTAs cannot restrict customers from making withdrawals from their managed accounts.

 12. Is there research that supports the inclusion of Managed Futures in portfolios?

-There is a substantial body of research, including John Lintner’s seminal research in 1983 and numerous recent articles, that demonstrate the portfolio benefits managed futures can offer.
+A substantial body of research, including John Lintner’s seminal research in 1983 and numerous recent articles, demonstrates the portfolio benefits managed futures can offer.
 The Lintner research was updated and expanded recently and is available in a long and short version from CME Group.

 CME Group is a trademark of CME Group Inc. The Globe logo is a trademark of Chicago Mercantile Exchange Inc. S&P 500 is a trademark of The McGraw-Hill Companies, Inc., and has been licensed for use by Chicago Mercantile Exchange Inc. All other trademarks are the property of their respective owners.